Living With Someone Who Has Antisocial Personality Disorder: How To Cope

 The combination of emotions, behaviors, and thoughts an individual has makes up their personality.
 When disruptions in personality occur and cause significant adverse impacts on a person's life or relationships, they might be experiencing a personality disorder.
 There are several personality disorders within the DSM-5, and each has different criteria.

 One such personality disorder is antisocial personality disorder.
 While the exact cause of ASPD is unknown, genetics, environmental factors, and changes in the structure and function of the brain are believed to be contributing factors to its development.
 Risk factors for developing ASPD or antisocial behaviors include having a history of a childhood conduct disorder or a family history of personality disorders.
-Additionally, living in a violent or unstable family during childhood or experiencing childhood neglect or abuse are believed to be contributing factors.
+Additionally, living in a violent or unstable family during childhood or experiencing childhood abuse or neglect are believed to be contributing factors.

 With millions of Americans diagnosed with ASPD, you may have met someone with this diagnosis before.
 It can be challenging to discern what mental health challenges an individual is experiencing.
 Many people with APSD may be confused with narcissistic personality disorder (NPD), a different mental health condition.